 opt for a space with natural light

 We all know the benefits of natural light so it makes sense to have your desk in a space where there is natural light.
-I don’t always recommend a desk in front of a window where there’s lots happening as that can get distracting (at least for me) but go for anywhere near a window.
-If there isn’t anything distracting to see, then go for it – even better if all you see is greenery.
+I don’t always recommend a desk in front of a window because if there’s lots happening outside that can quickly get distracting (at least for me).
+So if not right in front of a window, anywhere near a window or any space with natural light will work well.

 make it inspiring